adr/adr-manager/backend/README.md

 python main.py
 ```

-### Deactivate server and virtual environment
+### Deactivate virtual environment and server
-1. ` exit` or CTRL-d to deactivate virtual environment
+1. ` exit` or CTRL-d to deactivate the virtual environment
 2. CTRL-c to close the server

 ### Install library